36" wide by 24" tall

 This Painting was inspired by how awesome views that can be seen just by taking a walk.
-Ya we may not all get this kind of view but I bet there is something that will turn the edges of your mouth upwards.
+Ya we may not all get this kind of view but I bet there is something that will turn the edges of your mouth up.

 About this Paintings